future-internet-lab/cloud-resource-allocation-simulator/README.md

 ## 2. Installation

-This Simulator is developed in Python Programming Language, using these Library:
+This Simulator is developed in Python Programming Language, using these Libraries:

 * networkx
 * simpy